 Tip: If you’re creating a trifold brochure (which has two folds on a page, effectively ‘splitting’ the brochure into three parts), make sure you double the margin space across a fold.
 If you include the same margin as you do around the edge of the page, the fold will slice the margin width in half, giving the layout a cramped, uneven appearance once folded.

 Folds have the ability to conceal and reveal selectively.
 This means you can design a brochure that has multiple different ‘looks’, depending on how the brochure is folded, and whether it is open or closed.

 Take a look at the layout for this folded tourism brochure:

 This brochure was created in CorelDRAW as a 2D layout.
 You can see how when the brochure is closed, the outside sections are drawn together, and the typography and triangular shapes have been designed to match each other.

-Creating a rough mock-up will help you to visualise how these different fold combinations will affect the look of your brochure.
+Creating a rough mockup will help you to visualize how these different fold combinations will affect the look of your brochure.
 Take my word for it, it’s well worth doing this before you begin designing on the computer!

 A printer might find it helpful if you also leave short lines on the bleed (if you’re supplying a print-ready PDF) or pasteboard (if you’re sending them the original artwork) to indicate where the brochure should be folded.